 Online Student Consumer Protection

 NC-SARA requires AU to provide distance education students residing in other NC-SARA states with the opportunity to file grievances.
 A student may file a grievance if they feel they have been misled, or did not receive the educational experience they expected.
-Out-of-state distance education students may have their complaints investigated in accordance with NC-SARA policies.
+Out-of-state distance education students may have their complaints investigated in accordance with SARA policies.
 The following grievance procedure must be followed:

 1. The student must first file the complaint at the institutional level, with the University Ombuds Officer.
 Information on the handling of internal grievances is available on AU's Ombuds Officer web page.